CARTAvis/carta-archived/README.md

 4. `qmake NOSERVER=1 CARTA_BUILD_TYPE=dev $CARTAWORKHOME/CARTAvis/carta -r`
 5. `make -j 2`

-## Use Qt creator to build and debug (will complement debug part later)
+## Use Qt creator to build and debug (will complement this part later)

 Open carta.pro, then setup some build and run setting, then build.